Mouhcine Iajour: Damac

 On 21 July 2019, Iajour joined the newly promoted Damac in the Saudi Professional League.

 RS Berkane

 In January 2020, Iajour returned to Morocco to play for RS Berkane.

+MA Tétouan

+On 4 September 2023, Iajour returned to play in his former club MA Tétouan.

 International career

 Youth

 In the 2005 FIFA World Youth Championship Iajour has scored three goals and helped Morocco to move to the semi-finals, where they were defeated 3–0 by Nigeria.
 Morocco ended the tournament in fourth place after a 2–1 loss to Brazil.

 Senior

 In January 2014, coach Hassan Benabicha, invited him to be a part of the Moroccan squad for the 2014 African Nations Championship.
 He helped the team to top group B after drawing with Burkina Faso and Zimbabwe and defeating Uganda.
 The team was eliminated from the competition at the quarter final zone after losing to Nigeria.